OrensteinLab/ExoShorkie/README.md

 ## Model Training Data

 ExoShorkie is trained on six exogenous RNA-seq datasets described in the main paper.
-All preprocessed datasets used for model training and evaluation are archived on Figshare at:
+All preprocessed datasets used for model training and evaluation are available on Figshare at:
 https://doi.org/10.6084/m9.figshare.31075375

 ## Trained Models

-Trained ExoShorkie ensemble models are available on Hugging Face at:
+All trained ExoShorkie ensemble models are available on Hugging Face at:
 https://huggingface.co/Jonathan-Mandl/ExoShorkie-models

 ## Contact